Jishui County: Air

 Jinggangshan Airport, built in 2004, is the main airport.
 It is situated in Taihe County, 50 kilometres north of the CBD.
 The airport is connected to major mainland cities such as Beijing, Shanghai, Guangzhou, and Shenzhen.

 Road

 The road transport infrastructure in Jishui is extensive.
 There are national highways that goes through Jishui.
 It is the No. 105 National roads No. 105 from Beijing to Zhuhai.
-Ganyue Expressway entrance is 18 kmfrom the CDB.
+Ganyue Expressway entrance is 18 km from the CDB.